 Lemon cream cheese frosting is a creamy, silky-smooth frosting that's bursting with fresh lemon flavor.
 Top your next batch of lemon cupcakes with this easy homemade lemon frosting!

-This frosting is bursting with fresh flavor from the addition of fresh lemon zest and lemon juice.
+This frosting is bursting with bright flavor from the addition of fresh lemon zest and lemon juice.
 The best part?
 All you need are five ingredients and less than ten minutes to make this easy, no-cook frosting.

 Ingredients and substitutions